DOSull/Spatial-Analysis-and-Modelling/README.md

 ## COVID Alert level changes
 If COVID alert levels change, the class will continue as follows:
 + **Level 1** Class as normal.
-Attendance in person preferred, streamed content will be available at the link posted on Blackboard.
+Attendance in person preferred, streamed content will be available at the link posted on Blackboard. **Stay home if you are unwell**.
-+ **Level 2** Room capacity will be reduced.
-We will determine which students and how many wish to attend in person consistent with those limitations.
-Otherwise as level 1.
++ **Level 2** Room entry must be recorded using COVID app and/or the sign-in sheet.
+Sanitise hands on entry and exit from the lab.
+Wipe down your workstation (keyboard, mouse) with wipes provided at start and end of session.
+And, since the sessions are 3 hours long, wear a mask.
+As at other levels class will be streamed and recorded for those unwilling or unable to attend.
+Above all **stay home if you are unwell**.
 + **Level 3** or **Level 4** Class will be conducted solely over zoom with recordings available later for review.

 ## Link to related video content